ChiaraCati/FlooData/README.md

 the data of the regions from the cartographic systems of ISPRA
 </br>

-The second project made available by ISIIPRA we used for creating FlooData is [IdroGEO](https://idrogeo.isprambiente.it/app/), a platform allowing consultation of download and sharing of data, maps, reports, documents of the Italian Landslide Inventory - IFFI.
+The second project made available by ISPRA we used for creating FlooData is [IdroGEO](https://idrogeo.isprambiente.it/app/), a platform allowing consultation of download and sharing of data, maps, reports, documents of the Italian Landslide Inventory - IFFI.
 The platform has an [Open Data section](https://idrogeo.isprambiente.it/app/page/open-data) from which it is possible to download data concerning landslides, available in open format and with [CreativeCommons](https://creativecommons.org/) licences.
 </br>
 </br>